 Structuring Trademark Coexistence Agreements: Evaluating and Negotiating Agreements to Resolve Trademark Disputes

-This CLE webinar will provide guidance for counsel to trademark owners on negotiating and drafting coexistence agreements.
-The panel will offer strategies for pursuing, negotiating and structuring such agreements.
+This CLE webinar will guide counsel to trademark owners on negotiating and drafting coexistence agreements.
+The panel will offer strategies for pursuing, negotiating and structuring such contracts.

 - Limitations on use and registration

 - Scope of goods

 - International considerations